-In Year 8, we deepen our understanding of Islam paying particular attention to the key beliefs of Prophethood, the Qur’an and life after death.
+In Year 8, we will examine the different religious perspectives about God and think about the reasons why some people do not believe.
+We will also delve further into the beliefs and practices of the Christian Church.
+In terms 2 students will complete a detailed study of Islam paying particular attention to the key beliefs of Prophethood, the Qur’an and life after death.
 This will prepare students for the rigour of the GCSE course which begins in Year 9.
 Students will then go on to study a unit focusing on Crime and Punishment, helping to develop thoughts and opinions about current issues such as the legal system and types of punishment including the Death Penalty.
-The final term focuses on Christian perspectives on hot topics such as animal rights, vegetarianism, conservation and ways to tackle global warming.
+The final term focuses on the Journey of Life, looking at the key milestones of human experience and rites of passage.

 Year 9 introduces some of the key moral issues that are part of the AQA GCSE RE.
 This introduction allows students to consider some sensitive issues and decide whether they would like to choose to take this subject at GCSE.
 In Year 9, we try to keep the curriculum flexible so that we can adapt to real world issues and let the students make some of the decisions about where their learning takes them.
 This year, our Year 9 students have investigated Christian attitudes to marriage, divorce, sexuality, abortion and euthanasia.
-We have also looked at societal issues such as drugs and alcohol and religious beliefs and teachings about this as well as a unit on Terrorism including historical events such as 9/11 and the Omar bombings right up to the Paris attacks and the current day.
+We will also examine the concept of human rights and social justice using examples from contemporary society.
+In the final term we will look at the topic of peace and conflict in our world today and the attitude of different faith groups.